Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Latency

+Hybrid search queries two indexes instead of one.
+To minimize latency, run both retrievals in parallel.
 Most vector databases and search engines support parallel execution efficiently.

-Index Synchronization
+Index synchronization

-Ensure that both BM25 and vector indexes are updated together when documents are added, modified, or deleted.
+Ensure both indexes are updated together when documents are added, modified, or deleted.
+Inconsistent indexes lead to missing or duplicate results.

 Cost